john-science/mazelib/docs/EXAMPLES.md

 #### Example 3: Displaying the Maze as CSS

-This is just a simple function to draw a maze in CSS/HTML.
-CSS is the best free graphics package you will find.
+CSS and HTML are universal and easy to use.
+Here is a simple example to display your maze in CSS and HTML:

     def toHTML(grid, start, end, cell_size=10):
         row_max = grid.height